 Scott Mocabee has been a part of the Azusa Pacific coaching staff for over a decade.
-A former goalie for the Cougar men, Mocabee works directly with the Azusa Pacific goalkeepers, and he has mentored each of the top 3 goalkeepers in program history, including 4-time NAIA All-American Jill Colfer-Martinson, 2003 graduate and 2001 NAIA All-American first team Melissa Strother and 1999 graduate Rachel Yanos.
+A former goalie for the Cougar men, Mocabee works directly with the Azusa Pacific goalkeepers, and he has mentored each of some of the top goalkeepers in program history, including four-time NAIA All-American Jill Colfer-Martinson, 2003 graduate and 2001 NAIA All-American first team Melissa Strother and 1999 graduate Rachel Yanos.

 Prior to his time at South Hills, Mocabee spent one season (1996-97) as Surrell's assistant at Bonita High in La Verne, Calif.
 There, Mocabee and Surrell guided the Bearcats to a Valle Vista league championship and a CIF semifinal appearance.